danielrs95/notasEstudio/0_YouDontKnowJavaScript/4_Types_&_Grammar.md

 ```

 We're going to understand what rules govern how the operators are processed when there's more than one present in an expression [link](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Operator_Precedence#table)

+#### Short Circuited

+For both `&&` and `||` the righthand operand will not be evaluated if the lefthand operand is sufficient to determine the outcome of the operation.